cywusky/TestDag/README.md

 The example template files include the three parts\.
 * **Dockerfile**: an example Dockerfile.
 * **hello_world.py**: an example Python file, which acts as data transformation file.
 * **docker_ecs_ecr_template.py**: a template file to perform Airflow tasks.
 This enables data transformation performed on AWS.
-This tempalte file will allow the follwing processes:A Docker image is built on EC2, then pushed to ECR.
+This tempalte file will enable the follwing processes: A Docker image is built on EC2, then pushed to ECR.
 Finally, a Docker container is run on ECS, using Fargate.
-You will need to revise the following args for your use.
+You will need to revise the following input arguments for your own use.

 ```
 task_id: a task ID is used in Airflow